peterhel/date-folders/README.md

     IMG0001.DNG 2017/01/15/
     IMG0002.DNG 2017/05/07/

-This give you a nicely formatted output to pipe to xargs or whatever.
+This gives you a nicely formatted output to pipe to xargs or whatever.
 You will also see what files you have.
 Maybe you didn't think it through at all.
 And most important of all: You can't blame me for fucking up you wonderful wedding pics.

 Later.